DFE-Digital/bat-design-history/app/posts/claim-general-mentor-training-funding/2022-06-26-general-mentor-training-grant-guidance-and-claim-form.md

 #### Declaration that each mentor mentored at least one trainee each

-Funding is only available to mentors who mentored a trainee in the 2024 to 2025 academic year.
+Funding is only available to mentors who mentored a trainee in the 2024/25 academic year.
 The minimum ratio of trainees to mentors is 1:1.
 For example, if a trainee had 2 mentors and neither of those mentors mentored another trainee, then the school could only claim for one of those mentors.

 #### Email address of user